 Being used to years-long delayed supplies, management (?) nor sales teams paid attention to the warning and did not anticipate the exploitation of the recovered capacity.

-As a result, not only did the drastic performance increase in packaging remain only a local success, it did not yield the huge revenues it could have and disappointed all highly energized packaging team members, now waiting idle for occupation.
+As a result, not only did the drastic performance increase in packaging remain only a sporadic and local success, it did not yield the huge revenues it could have and disappointed all highly energized packaging team members, now waiting idle for occupation.

 If you liked this post, share it!